-- Mr Michele Ciavarini Azzi, President of the Union of the European Federalists – Belgium, will also contribute to the debate with an introductory speech.
+Mr Michele Ciavarini Azzi, President of the Union of the European Federalists (UEF) – Belgium, also contributed to the debate with an introductory speech.

-The debate will be moderated by Professor Pierre Defraigne, Executive Director of the Madariaga – College of Europe Foundation.
+The debate was moderated by Professor Pierre Defraigne, Executive Director of the Madariaga – College of Europe Foundation.

 As an introduction, Mr Michele Ciavarini Azzi presented the Union of European Federalist – Belgium (UEF), and explained the history, the goals and the activities of the organisation.
 He emphasised the pivotal importance of the issue of economic governance for the European Union and highlighted the urgency for the European Institutions to take further action in order to foster Europe’s cohesion.
 He finally presented to the audience the UEF position on the eurozone governance.